John Curro National Youth Concerto Competition

 c) Violin, Viola, Cello & Double Bass - One work of the applicant’s choosing, in contrasting style to the selected Bach solo suites.

-5. Applicants should ensure that the recording submitted is of the highest possible quality.
+5. Applicants should ensure that the recordings submitted are of the highest possible quality.
 Works are to be recorded in order (ie. concerto first) and listed with the title of the piece.
 Please do not put your name on the audio file.

 6. QYO will only accept audio files, videos will not be accepted.

-7. QYO retains all broadcasting and recording rights for NYCC performances.
+7. QYO retains all broadcasting and recording rights for JCNYCC performances.

 8. Applicants must supply via online application form: